 On board coffee and tea are served a couple of times a day, usually after dinner and lunch, but always available upon request.

-We have mineral water available in bottles of 1.5 liters, soft drinks such as coca cola and fanta and beer and some liquor.
+We have mineral water available, soft drinks such as Coca Cola, Fanta etc. beer and some liquor.

 Can I use a telephone

 Mobile phones work almost everywhere in the Maldives but charges are approximately € 10,- per minute.

 It can be useful to purchase a prepaid SIM card at the airport (approximately U.S. $ 15,-) because then calls and text messages will be much cheaper.

 With your prepaid Maldivian SIM card you text an SMS to the operator and receive a login code for the WiFi connection back.